s-ilic/ECLAIR/README.md

 ## Code of conduct

 While ECLAIR is free to use, we request that publications using the code should cite at least the paper ["Dark Matter properties through cosmic history"](https://arxiv.org/abs/2004.09572) (arXiv:2004.09572).
+The authors of the `emcee` sampler request kindly [this paper](https://arxiv.org/abs/1202.3665) to be cited.
+The published references to the various likelihoods bundled with ECLAIR are included in the [likelihood list](https://github.com/s-ilic/ECLAIR/blob/master/likelihoods/likelihoods.txt).

 ## Support